Frequently Asked Questions:

 if you've already uploaded your track under different settings (e.g. Play Only or Pay to Download) and we'll switch it for you.

 22. Will I be paid royalties if I opt to enable people to pay to download my track via HouseCharts.Net, even if my track isn't officially released on a label?

-Yes, you will receive 65% royalties (after PayPal fees) and these will be paid to you via PayPal in December and/or June (if there were actually any paid downloads for your track/s).
+Yes, you will receive 65% royalties (after PayPal fees) and these will be paid to you via PayPal in December and/or June (as long as there were at least 5 paid downloads for your track/s).
 You must have a PayPal account set up using the same email address used to set up and log in to your HouseCharts.Net account.
 You can update the email address of your HouseCharts.Net account at any time by simply logging into our website and going to "Update My Details" in your account area.
 A PayPal account can be set up via www.paypal.com.

 23. Why does HouseCharts.Net keep some of my royalties?